TikhonJelvis/RL-book/chapter12/chapter12.md

         return get_vf_and_policy_from_qvf(self, qvf)
 ```

 The above code should be self-explanatory.
 The main challenge with LSPI is that we need to construct features function of the state and action such that the Q-Value Function is linear in those features.
 In this case, since we simply want to test the correctness of our LSPI implementation, we define feature functions (in method `lspi_feature` above) based on our knowledge of the true optimal Q-Value Function from the Dynamic Programming solution.
-The atomic experiences comprising the experiences data $\mathcal{D}$ for LSPI to use is generated with a simple uniform distribution of non-terminal states and action (in method `lspi_transitions` above).
+The atomic experiences comprising the experiences data $\mathcal{D}$ for LSPI to use is generated with a uniform distribution of non-terminal states and a uniform distribution of actions for a given state (in method `lspi_transitions` above).

 Figure \ref{fig:lspi_opt_vf_comparison} shows the plot of the True Optimal Value Function (from Value Iteration) versus the LSPI-estimated Optimal Value Function.